neuroinformatics-unit/datashuttle/docs/source/pages/community/guiding-principles.md

 can be automatically discovered in any given project.

-In future versions it will be necessary to standardise additional features to allow more automation of more sophisticated analysis (e.g. sync pulse metadata).
+In future versions it will be necessary to standardise additional features (e.g. sync pulse metadata) to allow automation of more sophisticated analyses.
 New standards will always be goal-orientated and customisable, only required to achieve a particular research goal.
 It is anticipated that as these 'rules' are accumulated, projects will progressively approach full BIDS standardization.